Hotel tax in the United States: Kansas

 Cities and counties are authorized to impose a transient guest tax on lodgings.
 Cities can only impose such a tax if they are located in a county which has not done so countywide.
 The state Department of Revenue collects all taxes for the counties, keeping 2% of the tax to defray expenses.
 The remaining 98% is distributed to local governments for tourism promotion.

 Louisiana

 The only additional lodging taxes in Louisiana apply to establishments in Jefferson Parish and New Orleans.
 In both localities, a 4% applies and funds the Louisiana Stadium and Exposition District (responsible for various sports facilities in New Orleans).
 Lodgings in New Orleans must pay an additional 3% tax to fund the New Orleans Morial Convention Center plus a nightly surcharge which varies based on the number of rooms in an establishment.

 Maine

 The statewide sales tax rate on hotel stays is 9%, which is higher than the standard sales tax rate.
 No local taxes exist.

 Maryland

+Enabling legislation at the State level allows Counties to impose hotel rental taxes.
+Hotel rental taxes are imposed in all counties.
+They range from 4% in Talbot County to 9.5% in Baltimore County and City.
+Some municipalities in Maryland are also authorized to impose a hotel rental tax.

 Only lodgings in Dorchester County must pay an additional hotel surcharge.
 The rate of tax is not specified in the statutes.